 What is a construction inspection?

-An official review by a licensed building inspector verifying construction work complies with approved plans, building codes, and safety standards at specific phases.
+An official review by a licensed LADBS inspector verifying construction work complies with approved plans, building codes, and safety standards at specific phases of the project.

 How much does a construction inspection cost?

-Standard inspections are included in permit fees.
-Re-inspections after failure cost $200–$500 in LA depending on type.
+Standard inspections are included in your permit fees.
+Re-inspections after failure cost $200–$500 in LA.
+The real cost is always the delay: $1,200 on average per failed inspection.

 How long does a construction inspection take?

 15 minutes to 1 hour on-site.
-Results are usually available same-day via iRFIS or your inspection tracking dashboard.
+Results are usually available same-day via iRFIS or next business day.